Twin Cities Musician Ray Evangelista Dies From COVID At Age 67

 He was a talented musician with humility.
 Cornelius will also remember Evangelista as someone willing to share his musical gifts and knowledge with others.

 “He’s such a kind-hearted person with such a big heart, and he just shared it with people.
 He played it with his music and it shined right through him,” she said.
-“He will be missed so badly.”MORE NEWS: Metro Mobility Customers Urged To Cancel 'Non-Essential Trips' Amid Driver, Staff Shortages
+“He will be missed so badly.”MORE NEWS: Minnesota Secretary Of State Tests Positive For COVID-19

 Evangelista’s friends and family are planning a celebration of life for him, which will take place sometime in June.